zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ### Step 2: Review the `zowe-install.yaml` file

-Review the `zowe-install.yaml` file which contains the `install:rootDir` property that is used by the installation.
+Review the `zowe-install.yaml` file which contains the `install:rootDir` and `install:datasetPrefix` properties that are used by the installation.

 `install:rootDir` is the directory that Zowe installs to create a Zowe runtime.
 The default directory is `~/zowe/v.r.m` where *v* is the Zowe version number, *r* is the release number and *m* is the modification number, for example, 1.0.0 or 1.2.11.
 The user's home directory is the default value.
 This ensures that the user who performs the installation has permission to create the directories that are required for the installation.
 If the Zowe runtime will be maintained by multiple users, it is recommended to use another directory based on your site's conventions.
+The directory will be created during the install so it should be empty before the install script `zowe-install.yaml` is executed.

+`install:datasetPrefix` is a PDS prefix used to create two data sets: `SZWESAMP` which is a fixed block 80 samplib used to store JCL, and `SZWEAUTH` which is a load library.
+The default value in `zowe-install.yaml` is `datasetPrefix={userid}.ZWE` where `{userid}` is subsituted by the install script with the current TSO user ID For example, if user `WINCHJ` is running the install the partitioned data sets `WINCHJ.ZWE.SZWEAUTH` and `WINCHJ.ZWE.SZWESAMP` are created.
+The value of `datasetPrefix` can be changed to match your site's conventions.
+For example `datasetPrefix=OPENSOURCE.ZOWE` will result in the partitioned data sets `OPENSOURCE.ZOWE.SZWESAMP` and `OPENSOURCE.ZOWE.SZWEAUTH` being created.

 You can run the installation process multiple times with different values in the `zowe-install.yaml` file to create separate installations of the Zowe runtime.
-Ensure that the directory where Zowe will be installed is empty.
-The install script exits if the directory is not empty and creates the directory if it does not exist.

 ### Step 3: Install and configure the Zowe runtime

 You install and configure the Zowe runtime by executing the `zowe-install.sh` script.
-The `zowe-install.sh` mode performs two steps.
+The `zowe-install.sh` mode performs three steps.

-1. Install a Zowe runtime into the `root_dir` folder.
+1. Install Zowe runtime directories and files into the `root_dir` directory.
+2. Install MVS artefacts into a PDS load library `SZWEAUTH` and a PDS sample library `SZWESAMP` as specified in the `datasetPrefix` value.
-2. Configure the runtime directory so that an instance of the ZOWESVR STC can be launched which will start the Zowe address spaces.
+3. Configure the runtime directory so that an instance of the ZOWESVR STC can be launched which will start the Zowe address spaces.

 It's recommended that you install the Zowe runtime first by running the `zowe-install.sh -I` option that just performs the first installation step to create the runtime directory.
 Then, configure the runtime directory separately following instructions in [Configuring the Zowe runtime directory](configure-zowe-runtime.md#configuring-the-zowe-runtime-directory).
 Alternatively, you can both install and configure the Zowe runtime by running a single command `zowe-install.sh` without the `-I` parameter.
 In this case, ensure that you review [Configuring the Zowe runtime directory](configure-zowe-runtime.md#configuring-the-zowe-runtime-directory) before you run the command `zowe-install.sh`.

 In this documentation, the steps of creating the runtime directory and configuring the runtime directory are described separately.
 The configuration step is the same for a Zowe runtime whether it is installed from a convenience build or from an SMP/E distribution.

-**Follow these steps:**
+**Follow these stea location to install Zowe artefacts intops:**

-1. Create the Zowe runtime directory.
+1. Install Zowe creating the USS runtime directory, and the PDS SAMPLIB and LOADLIB

     With the current directory being the `/install` directory, execute the script `zowe-install.sh` by issuing the following command: